*NEW: Learn about our exciting peer community for Executive Assistants!

 Or take the name Todd Savage.
 You might conjure up images of a toadstool being eaten by a particularly savage frog.

-It might seem a little ridiculous but, actually, that’s the point.
+It might seem a little ridiculous, but actually, that’s the point.
 The more outrageous the imagery, the more likely you are to recall it in the future.

-This system is based on the concept of mnemonics, which uses imagination in combination with the five senses to take easily-forgettable information and turn it into vibrant, easy-to-recall memories.
+This system is based on the concept of mnemonics, which uses imagination in combination with the five senses to take easily forgettable information and turn it into vibrant, easy-to-recall memories.

 #4: “And how do you spell that?”